platform-coop-toolkit/.github/PULL_REQUEST_TEMPLATE.md

----
-name: Pull request
-about: Open a pull request
----

 * [ ] I've read the [guidelines for Contributing to the Platform Co-op Toolkit](https://github.com/platform-coop-toolkit/.github/blob/master/CONTRIBUTING.md)
 * [ ] This isn't a duplicate of an existing pull request